1974 NCAA Division I football season: Major bowls

 Nebraska erased a 10-point deficit by defeating Florida in the Sugar Bowl played on New Year's Eve.
 The following afternoon, Penn State defeated the surprise SWC champion Baylor in the Cotton Bowl.
 Third-ranked Ohio State (led by Woody Hayes) and No. 5 USC (coached by John McKay) played in the Rose Bowl before a crowd of 106,721 in Pasadena.
 Ohio State led 7–3 after three quarters, and 17–10 in the closing minutes.
 With 2:03 left, Pat Haden fired a 38-yard pass to John McKay Jr. (son of USC's coach) to make the score 17–16.
 Coach McKay then passed up a chance for a tie over the favored Buckeyes, and ordered the Trojans to go for two.
 Shelton Diggs dove and caught Haden's low pass in the end zone to give USC an 18–17 lead.
 Ohio State could only get close enough for a desperation 62-yard field goal attempt that fell about 8 yards short as time expired.

 Alabama, coached by Bear Bryant was ranked No. 1 in the UPI poll, and No. 2 (behind on-probation Oklahoma) in the AP, as it went to the Orange Bowl, where it faced 9th ranked Notre Dame, playing its final game under Ara Parseghian.
-The Irish went out to a 13–0 lead early in the game, but Bama battled back with a field goal, a touchdown and a two-point run to close the score to 13–11 with three minutes left.
+The Irish went out to a 13–0 lead early in the game, but the Crimson Tide battled back with a field goal, a touchdown and a two-point run to close the score to 13–11 with three minutes left.
 After ruling out an onside kick attempt, the Tide force a Notre Dame punt and got the ball back with 1:37 left.
-Quarterback Richard Todd attempted to drive the team to field goal range, but he threw his 3rd interception of the game, and Notre Dame ran out the clock to preserve the upset win.
+Quarterback Richard Todd attempted to drive the team into field goal range, but he threw his 3rd interception of the game, and Notre Dame ran out the clock to preserve the upset win.

 In the final polls, USC was ranked first by UPI, followed by Alabama, Ohio State, Michigan, and Notre Dame.
 The Trojans were second in the AP poll, where the Oklahoma Sooners were the first place choice for 51 of the 60 writers.
 The NCAA recognized both the Sooners and the Trojans as champions in its football guide.